 Being able to study such names closely will tell you a lot about them.
-Also, it provides answers about much of your most glaring questions.
-You may ponder over the fact: what is the secret recipe to success.
+Also, it provides answers to much of your most glaring questions.
+You may ponder over the fact: what is the secret recipe for success.
 However, the hard truth is, there is no shortcut to success except hard work and self-management blended in the right way to get the best potential out of you.

 So what exactly are the elements that highly successful people possess that have made them so successful and productive over the rest?

 Most of us take a day as a 24-hour box in which you have to conduct all your personal and professional commitments.
 However, another perspective can occur that successful people apply are to take a day equal to 1,440 minutes, in which each minute is valuable.
 Remember, you can gain and lose money over repeated cycles, but time is irrecoverable.
 The point is to master each minute of your day at its best.
 You will be surprised at the number of things you’re able to do over the course of the whole day, without compromising the quality and effort invested.

 Successful people are well-aware with the most important task of the day and know they have to invest about a couple of hours in it at the start of each day without any distractions.
 Which task in hand will throw the greatest impact on your goals?
 Which achievement is required to grab a promotion at your workplace?
 Recognizing the most highly prioritized things on daily basis is what calls for intensely focusing on your primary goals.